Top Tens – TV: Top 10 Fantasy & SF TV Series (8) Fantasy: Sweet Home

 Harper Perennial edition 1983

 Given the book was published in 1982, that light is not so new anymore but it remains highly, well, illuminating.
-I’m not so sure about that “readers of all religious persuasions”, or that “exciting reading” for that matter – as I like to quip, the Bible may be the Word of God but in that case He needed a good editor.
+I’m not so sure about “readers of all religious persuasions”, or the Bible as “exciting reading” for that matter – as I like to quip, the Bible may be the Word of God but in that case He needed a good editor.
 Barthel is forthright from the outset that any serious study of the Bible has to abandon any notions of fundamentalism or literalism – that the Bible is literally true in every aspect.
-However, those inclined to skepticism towards any historicity in the Bible may find their views challenged equally.
+However, those inclined to skepticism towards any historicity in the Bible may find their views challenged almost as much.

 What the Bible Really Says is the source of my hot take about the Bible, to antagonize both believers and skeptics – that the Bible is a lot less historical than fundamentalist believers usually maintain, but more historical than skeptics usually give it credit.